JarLoz/TableflipperExtreme/README.md

 This is Tableflipper Extreme, a MTG deck creator for Tabletop Simulator.
 It eats decklists from files or directly from tappedout.net and deckbox.org, and outputs files you can import to Tabletop Simulator.

-The application will always use the oldest possible printing of a card, disregarding promo printings, with the exception of basic lands, which are always Guru lands.
+The application will always use the oldest possible printing of a card, disregarding promo printings, exception of basic lands, which are by default Guru lands, but can be also configured to a handful of other sets.
 For those willing, there is an option to use the latest reprintings of cards, or even specific printings.
 See the `--reprint` option as well as the section about adding scryfall URLS to plaintext decklists.

 This project was started because using online converters such as frogtown.me are a pain in the ass.
 This one is too, but not to me.